Online Engineering Schools in Kentucky

 To secure employment as an engineer in KY, a bachelor’s degree is a typical entry-level education.
 In addition to the abundance of campus-based programs in the state, here are two standout online bachelor’s degrees in engineering.
 Please note that a majority of online engineering programs are at the master’s degree level due to the hands-on nature of the fundamentals taught in undergraduate courses.

-Bachelor of Science in Manufacturing Engineering – Western Kentucky University
+Bachelor of Science in Engineering Technology Management – Western Kentucky University

 Bachelor’s Degree in Fire Protection and Safety Engineering Technology – Eastern Kentucky University